Information for Mac OS X users

 [libdefaults] default_realm = AD.CL.CAM.AC.UK allow_weak_crypto = true [domain_realm] .cl.cam.ac.uk = AD.CL.CAM.AC.UK

 - The allow_weak_crypto=true is unfortunately still necessary because, as of OS X 10.9, the only encryption type that both the filer and OS X manage to agree on is des-cbc-crc, using weak 56-bit DES encryption keys.
-OS X 10.9 appears to support only des-cbc-crc, des-cbc-md5, des-cbc-md4, and des3-cbc-sha1 as encryption types for NFS session keys, whereas our Active Directory server only supports aes256-sha1, aes128-sha1, des-cbc-crc, des-cbc-md5, arcfour-hmac-md5.
+OS X 10.9 appears to support only des-cbc-crc, des-cbc-md5, des-cbc-md4, and des3-cbc-sha1 as encryption types for NFS session keys (see gssd.c, nfs_gss_crypto.h), whereas Microsoft Active Directory server only supports aes256-sha1, aes128-sha1, des-cbc-crc, des-cbc-md5, arcfour-hmac-md5.
 Therefore, allow_weak_crypto=true will be necessary until Apple finally supports AES (or RC4) session keys in its NFS implementation.
+(Apple Bug Report: 21522754)

 - The domain_realm entry is not strictly necessary, as our DNS servers provide equivalent information (try “host -t txt _kerberos.cl.cam.ac.uk”), but it helps to avoid one “gssd: No credentials found for CL.CAM.AC.UK” warning in /var/log/system.log.

 To access the filer, you need to have a fresh Kerberos ticket, which you can get using your password.
 They last about a day by default.
 If you did not already get a ticket during your last Kerberos-authenticated login, you can request one manually via the shell command line

 $ kinit crsid crsid@AD.CL.CAM.AC.UK's Password: [type your Kerberos password]